tldr-pages/tldr/pages/common/git-config.md

 `git config --global --unset alias.unstage`

-- Edit the git configuration for the current repository in the default editor:
+- Edit the Git configuration for the current repository in the default editor:

 `git config --edit`

-- Edit the global git configuration in the default editor:
+- Edit the global Git configuration in the default editor:

 `git config --global --edit`